pragmalang/pragma/docs/getting-started/basic-todo-app.md

 }
 ```

+The first line is a definition of an access rule that applies to *anonymous users*; it says anonymous users of your API can create new `User` records.
+After that comes a *role* definition.
 This block contains one section for the `User` role, which contains three rules:

-1. A user can push new todos and remove existing todos from their `todos` array field
+1. When a `User` is logged in, they can push new todos and remove existing todos from their `todos` array field
-2. A user can `READ`, `UPDATE`, and `DELETE` their own data
+2. When a `User` is logged in, they can `READ`, `UPDATE`, and `DELETE` their own data

 But still, we need to tell Pragma that a user can `UPDATE` a `Todo` only if it's in their list of `todos`.
 We're going to write a function that checks whether a todo is in the current `User`'s list of todos.